The application for the 2024-25 school year is now open until January 15, 2024.

 Students are required to have a desktop or laptop computer running either Windows or Mac OS.
 Mobile devices and Chromebooks are only appropriate for those rare occasions when a student needs to access a live session outside of his/her normal work space, but will provide a more limited experience.
 We issue a drawing tablet to students, as some courses will require handwritten work, and these tablets may be unusable without a Windows or Mac based device.
 We use the Blackboard and Canvas learning management systems for course delivery, Microsoft Office 365 and Google Workspace for Education for productivity software, and Zoom for live sessions.
 Students will need a web camera and noise-cancelling microphone or headset for live sessions.
 Since our live sessions do use audio and video streaming, a robust internet connection is necessary.
 Additionally, all science and math courses, starting at Algebra I, require students to have an approved graphing calculator.

-While we recommend that students have 6th grade in progress, we will review an application from a younger applicant if they have completed at least the equivalent of 6th-grade-level work and have a qualifying test score from Accepted Tests page.
+While we recommend that students have at least 5th grade in progress, we will review an application from a younger applicant if they have completed at least the equivalent of 6th-grade-level work and have a qualifying test score from Accepted Tests page.

 While age and ability do not necessarily correlate, it’s been our experience that profoundly gifted students in the posted age ranges have been the most successful at Davidson Academy Online.